 In general, a baby who chomps everything in sight and is drooling like nobody’s business is most likely cutting a tooth.
 For discomfort caused by a mild fever, first try giving your baby acetaminophen.
 If she’s teething, she’ll feel better.
 (And if it doesn’t provide relief, something else is likely going on.)
 Cummings also suggests offering chilled teething rings and comforting your baby by carrying her around.
-Avoid teething gels, he says, as they can present a choking risk if they get on the back of a baby’s throat — plus, they’re shorter acting than acetaminophen.
+The U.S. Food and Drug Administration recommends that parents not use teething gels or tablets because they pose a risk to your baby’s health.

 A version of this article appeared in our September 2012 issue with the headline “Tooth truths,” pp. 82.